gcolareta/Credit_Risk_Analysis/README.md

 ## Summary
 I am going to guess, based on the examples I learned in the module, that the imbalance in the classification (low-risk vs high-risk) was too pronounced.
-Low-risk counts were 68,470 compared to high-risk counts at 347
+Low-risk counts were 68,470 compared to high-risk counts at 347.
+This difference is too deep for any of the models I ran to predict credit risk accuretely.